puppetlabs/puppetlabs-stdlib/REFERENCE.md

 Type: Ruby 3.x API

-Validate that the first argument is a string (or an array of strings), and less/equal to than the length of the second argument.
 An optional third parameter can be given the minimum length.
 It fails if the first argument is not a string or array of strings, and if arg 2 and arg 3 are not convertable to a number.